ddugas5/ros2-learning-portfolio/README.md

 * Running Simualtions Using Gazebo

 ## Currently Working On
-* Simulating a two wheeled robot with chassis in Gazebo
+* Simulating a three wheeled in Gazebo

 ## Future Ideas
 * Add Camera and LiDAR to Three Wheeled Robot